tuw-robotics/tuw_multi_robot/README.md

 * tuw\_multi\_robot\_rviz
 * tuw\_multi\_robot\_control
 * tuw\_multi\_robot\_demo
+* tuw\_multi\_robot\_route\_to\_path

 ## tuw\_voronoi\_graph
-This package includes a voronoi-map-generator, a voronoi-map-saver, a voronoi-map-server and a graph-generator-node.
+This package includes a voronoi-graph-generator a dxf-to-graph-node and a segment-to graph node for creating routing graphs for the multi robot router.

-The _voronoi-map-generator-node_ receives a pixel map ([occupancy\_grid](http://docs.ros.org/api/nav_msgs/html/msg/OccupancyGrid.html)) and converts it into a [grid\_map](http://wiki.ros.org/grid_map) including the original map, the distance transform of the map and the voronoi path of the map.
+The _voronoi-graph-generator-node_ receives a pixel map ([occupancy\_grid](http://docs.ros.org/api/nav_msgs/html/msg/OccupancyGrid.html)) and converts it into a voronoi graph describing the original map.
+This graph is automatically generated or loaded from a cache folder if saved.
+Additionally the node can load specific graphs saved in a folder.

-The _voronoi-map-saver-node_ saves a published grid\_map in the given directory.

-The _voronoi-map-generator-node_ publishes a saved grid\_map from a given directory.
+The _voronoi-dxf-to-graph_ takes a dxf file as input containing the scaled and transformed map and any number of lines arcs and circles.
+These lines arcs and circles are converted to a graph and saved to a specific location.

+The _voronoi-segment-to-graph-node_ takes a segment file with predefined segments as input and converts it to a graph, which is published afterwords.

 The _graph-generator-node_ receives a grid\_map like the one published from voronoi-map-generator-node and converts it into a graph message for use in tuw\_multi\_robot\_route\_planner.